 The insurance normally covers the capital value, but may be extended to the investment income (interests and dividends) as well as to potential further investments.

-This insurance is designed for Luxembourg importers, who have to make an advance payment to its foreign supplier.
-In case the foreign trader is not able to carry out his commitment to deliver, he will be called to reimburse the advance received from the Luxembourg importer.
+This insurance is aimed at Luxembourg importers.
+The Luxembourg importer makes advance payments to his foreign supplier.
+The foreign supplier is bound by its delivery commitment.
+It is only when he is unable to carry out his commitment to deliver, that he is obliged to repay the advance received from the Luxembourg importer.

-The Office du Ducroire covers the risk of non-reimbursement by the debtor of the advance and interests inherent to the contract modalities.
+ODL covers the risk of non-reimbursement by the debtor of the advance and interests inherent to the contract modalities in case of non-delivery of the goods or services by the supplier.

-The Luxembourg exporter concludes a contract with a buyer abroad and needs to issue contract guarantees (advance payments bond, performance bond,…) in favor of the foreign buyer.
-The exporter gives order to its bank to issue the guarantee.
-Very often however the banks ask for additional securities as for example to block the money of the advance payment on a bank account.
-Indeed, if the foreign customer calls the guarantee, the bank must pay the guaranteed amount to the foreign buyer on first demand.
+The Luxembourg exporter concludes a contract with a client abroad providing the issuance of guarantees (advance payment bonds, performance bonds, …) by a bank in favor of the customer.
+The exporter asks the bank to issue the guarantee, but often the bank requests counter-guarantees from the exporter, such as blocking the money on an account.
+If the foreign customer calls upon the guarantee, the bank has to pay the foreign customer the guaranteed amount and risks not being reimbursed by the exporter.

 Functioning